latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 # The Weight Copying Problem

 This page explains **weight copying**—a free-riding behavior where validators copy other validators' work instead of independently evaluating miners.
-This article covers how weight copying works, why it is problematic, and how subnet owners can prevent weight copying on their subnets using Bittensor's [Commit Reveal](./commit-reveal.md) mechanism.
+This article covers how weight copying works, why it is problematic, and how subnet owners can prevent weight copying on their subnets using Bittensor's [Commit Reveal](./commit-reveal.md) feature.

 See also:
 - [Opentensor Weight Copying technical paper (PDF)](pathname:///papers/BT_Weight_Copier-29May2024.pdf)